parhamdoustdar/parhamdoustdar.github.io/_posts/Uncategorized/2016-03-27-autobiography-blind-programmer.md

 Since I'm completely blind, I had been drawn more and more to the back-end of web development.
 I have never written one line of view code in production, and that was why my new workplace (where I was responsible for the back-end API of an [Asterisk system](http://www.asterisk.org/) that sold some services) was awesome.
 I could now execute all those practices I wanted to do: test-driven development, practical application of design patterns, refactoring, and all that jargon.
 And I did.

+## How This Blog Began

-And then I found a book called [Soft Skills](https://www.manning.com/books/soft-skills).
+While at my current job, I found a book called [Soft Skills](https://www.manning.com/books/soft-skills).
 At the time, there were no pirated copies available (sorry, [John Sonmez](http://simpleprogrammer.com/)).
 However, after having gone through Uncle Bob's [the Clean Coder](http://www.amazon.com/The-Clean-Coder-Professional-Programmers/dp/0137081073), I was quite happy to get another book like it.
 After all, in my humble opinion, developers were a very important reason for BusinessX's first stage development efforts to be unsuccessful.

 Since I was thirteen, I have been reading a lot of books.
 Having a screen reader that reads at about 520 words per minute is a blessing when you are gathering knowledge.
 And lately, I have decided to share what I learn and what I have learned, both to show myself to the world and to share and discuss, get corrections, and make what I learn stick.
 Examples include [my author page on SitePoint](http://www.sitepoint.com/author/pdoustdar/), [my profile on Quora](https://www.quora.com/profile/Parham-Doustdar) and of course, this blog.

+So, apart from a very old post, I thought a perfect way to start my blog, officially, is to tell you a bit about me.
+I hope you liked my story.

 How do you feel about this autobiography?
 Did it answer your questions?
 Did it cause new ones?
 If you have any questions you want answered, or if you have any feedback about this post, I would love to read them in the comments below.